seeminglee/smlcandy/README.md

 ## Licensing

 You are free to use these code in anyway you wish.
 Feel free to give me credits but it's not necessary.
 I cannot be responsible for any potential system or data losses as a result of using this code.
 You are welcome to ask me questions on Twitter [@seeminglee](http://twitter.com/seeminglee) and I'll try to my best to answer them, but I won't be able to give you any extensive technical support.
+Thanks for checking this out!